luord/luord.github.io/content/pages/work.md

 status and beyond.
 This is to say, I have experience with making decisions on architecture and infrastructure, and I've also led and mentored other developers.

-Nowadays, thanks to my expertise, I can employ agents to do all these things faster, and by careful review, avoid their propensity to introduce tech debt into the code I deliver.
+In the current landscape, thanks to my expertise, I can employ agents to do all these things faster, and by careful review, avoid their propensity to introduce tech debt into the code I deliver.

 ### Ways I can help: